How & When to Write a Visa Letter of Invitation to a Friend or Relative Coming From Abroad

 Jamaica, West Indies

-Subject: Invitation to visit me in the U.S.
+Subject: Invitation to visit me in the United States

 Dear Mom and Uncle Jim:

-I would like to extend this invitation for you both to come and visit me in the United States for three months.
+I would like to extend this invitation for you both to come and visit me in the United States for three months this coming summer.
 It sure would be nice to see you both.
-During your stay we will take two weeks and go on a road trip to various places such as Philadelphia and New York City.
+During your stay we could take two weeks and go on a road trip to various places such as Philadelphia, Virginia, and New York City.

 You will be staying with me at my home located at the below-mentioned address when we're not on the road.
-I will make reservations for motels for our road trip.
+I will make reservations for motels or bed-and-breakfasts for our road trip.

 Love,